stanfit/flutter-library/README.md

 ## Log
 - [logger](https://pub.dev/packages/logger) Small, easy to use and extensible logger which prints beautiful logs.

+## Generate
+- [freezed](https://pub.dev/packages/freezed) Code generation for immutable classes that has a simple syntax/API without compromising on the features.

 ## Test

 ## InteliJ Plugin